In a Remote Reality, This Denver Principal is Prioritizing Constant Touchpoints for Students

 To make sure students make the most of this learning resource, her team is planning ways to implement Positive Behavior Interventions and Supports (PBIS) incentives to embed Paper into students’ learning toolkit.

-Our students were contacting our teachers 24/7, and they were getting very frustrated when their teachers weren't able to get back to them immediately.
-Our students' hours have changed.
-They’re up at 2 am working on homework, and they just need to have a reliable source to ask questions and get feedback.
-So that piece is what I think is most powerful about Paper.
+[Our students] were contacting our teachers 24/7, and they were getting very frustrated when our teachers would not email them back immediately.
+Our students' hours have changed; they're up at 2 a.m. working on homework, working on classwork.
+And they just need to have a reliable source that is content-based so that they can ask questions and get feedback with any of their academic concerns.
+So that last piece is what I think is most powerful about Paper.

 “Another huge shift for us is—and this is why I think Paper’s going to be a huge asset to our school, especially our IB students—is we’re going into a semester block, which means we are offering four different courses per semester that will be finished each semester.
 Having eight classes a semester, which is what students had to worry about in spring, was really tough.
 Juggling eight different teachers, different assignments, different meeting links, different Schoology pages—what a nightmare.”